VirtusLab/git-machete-intellij-plugin/README.md

 Currently, very generous maximum heap size options are applied for Gradle's Java compilation tasks (search for `-Xmx` in [build.gradle](build.gradle)). <br/>
 To overwrite them, use `GRADLE_COMPILE_JAVA_JVM_ARGS` environment variable (e.g. `GRADLE_COMPILE_JAVA_JVM_ARGS=-Xmx2g ./gradlew build`).

-Local (non-CI) builds by default do not run most of [Checker Framework's](https://checkerframework.org/manual/) checkers to speed up Java compilation.<br/>
+Local (non-CI) builds by default skip most of [Checker Framework's](https://checkerframework.org/manual/) checkers to speed up Java compilation.<br/>
 To make local builds more aligned with CI builds (at the expense of ~2x slower compilation from scratch), set `RUN_ALL_CHECKERS` environment variable to `true`.

 In case of spurious cache-related issues with Gradle build, try one of the following: